topherCantrell/retro-SBCs/README.md

   - CPU: 68B09 running at 7.3728MHz
   - RAM: 32K
-  - ROM: 32K (2 banks of 16K switchable by jumpers)
+  - ROM: 16K (32K as two banks of 16K switchable by jumpers or software)
   - IO: 6821 PIA (used by TRS80 Color Computer)
   - Serial: 6850ACIA